Office of Environmental and Energy Coordination

 • Discounted opportunities to bundle your solar system with electric vehicle charging stations and solar battery storage

 Additionally, some programs offer participants a complimentary, virtual home energy assessment to help improve their home energy performance holistically.
-Those who decide to pursue solar through a co-op purchasing program typically receive a 10 to 15 percent discount off current consumer rates for solar arrays and systems.
+Those who decide to pursue solar through a group purchasing program typically receive a 10 to 15 percent discount off current consumer rates for solar arrays and systems.

 County Incentives